How to Land a Cannabis Job in an Emerging Market

 Wondering how a state could “go legal” with a new cannabis market, but still not have an operational system in place?
 You’ve probably heard something along the lines of “my state legalized weed, but there’s nowhere to get it!”

-In the first half of 2021 New York and New Mexico “legalized” adult-use cannabis, however “legal” adult-use stores are not open yet, and sales are not expected until early-to-mid 2022.
-These states are currently in the process of organizing their regulatory bodies and setting those tax and regulate systems up for success.
+In the first half of 2021 New York and New Mexico “legalized” adult-use cannabis, however “legal” adult-use did not start until very recently this year, 2022.
+These states spent a good chunk of time through their regulatory bodies setting those tax and systems up for success.

 As you might imagine, there are a limited number of jobs at this stage as business plans are developed alongside the rules and regulations that will govern them.
 Only the early-to-act (and often well-funded) founders and businesses are ready to go as soon as a state “legalizes.”
 While some organizations might lobby and engage with legalization efforts early on, others sit back and wait for a green light to avoid costly delays and pivots.